How To Make Standard Error Bars In Google Sheets

 How do I calculate standard error bars in Google Sheets?

 Google Sheets doesn’t have a built-in function to directly calculate standard error bars.
 You’ll need to calculate the standard deviation of your data and then divide it by the square root of the sample size.
 You can use the STDEV.S and SQRT functions to do this.
-(See Also: How Do I Insert A Checkmark In Google Sheets)
+(See Also: How To Do A Pivot Table On Google Sheets)

 Can I automatically add standard error bars to my charts in Google Sheets?